Trans-exclusionary radical feminism by country: Turkey

 In Turkey, the division between trans-inclusion and trans-exclusion has a longer historical grounding.
 Both feminist and trans rights movements have their roots in activism that began after the 1980 military coup.
+However, trans exclusionary feminism has become more salient within the Turkish feminist movement since 2018.
+Lara Özlen argues that, rather than a direct import of anti-trans feminisms from the UK, Turkish TERF has to be understood in the context of Turkish feminist history and recent right-wing provocations.

 Background

 Turkish feminism, while having more distant historical origins in the Ottoman empire, swelled into a proper movement after the 1980 military coup d'etat.
 Largely middle-class, urban, educated women, this burgeoning wave of feminist activism embraced language such as patriarchy, sexism, gender inequality to describe society.
 Alongside a development in feminist consciousness, a LGBT rights movement also developed in Turkey, commonly cited as being sparked by the 1987 hunger strikes in Gezi Park by trans sex workers.
-Also in 1987 was the Campaign Against the Battering of Women, when women in Istanbul marched to protest woman battering.
+Also in 1987 was the Campaign Against the Battering of Women, when women in Istanbul marched at Yogurtcu Park to protest woman battering.
 These public displays of protest and calls for action brought feminism and LGBT rights issues to the forefront of social discourse and public awareness.
+Feminists like Ayşe Düzkan highlight the presence of trans women in the early feminist movement, including at Yogurtcu Park.
 Upon its original emergence in the 1990s, the LGBT rights movement in Turkey had broader support among social groups like feminists, ecologists and anarchists.
 Despite differences in goals advanced by these more concrete movements of feminism and LGBT activism, there was overlap on opposition to gender killings.
 Broader Turkish civil society also conflated the two in crackdowns, integrating the two in opposition to the state.